octo-topi/blog-staging/exceptions/part-1/post.md

 Ce journal publiera en 1987 (20 ans après), au titre du droit de réponse, un article en faveur du `GOTO`.
 Il commence par l'affirmation suivante :
 > The notion that the GOT0 is harmful is accepted almost universally, without question or doubt.
 The cost to business has already been hundreds of millions of dollars in excess development and maintenance costs, plus the hidden cost of programs never developed due to insufficient resources.
 The belief that GOTOs are harmful appears to have become a religious doctrine, unassailable by evidence.

-Suit un programme très simple, en deux versions : avec et sans GOTO.
+Suit un programme très simple, en deux versions : avec et sans `GOTO`.
 Cet article fera lui-même l'objet de 17 réponses, chacune avec sa version du programme.

 Dijkstra répondra lui aussi, par [une note lapidaire](./summary.md), intitulée "On a Somewhat disappointing correspondence".
 > The whole correspondence was carried out at a level that vividly reminded me of the intellectual climate of twenty years age, as if stagnation were the major characteristic off the computing profession, and that was a disappointment.